DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players attempt to conceal their purpose, Strahd guesses aloud that they have come for much the same reason he has—to witness the Forest Folks’ great “triumph," the birth of the **tree blight** they call Wintersplinter.
 “Although," he notes with amusement, his dark eyes glittering in the darkness, “I would hazard to guess that you have come not to celebrate their druids’ mighty victory, but to vanquish it—by sword and spell."

 In either case, Strahd invites the players to walk alongside him as he rides to Yester Hill, “for the road is dark, and company always welcome."
-If they decline, he chides them for their rudeness and directs Bucephalus forward before vanishing amidst the shadows ahead.
-(This is Bucephalus’s ***ethereal stride*** feature, spiriting it and Strahd away to the Ethereal Plane.)
+If they decline, he chides them for their rudeness and directs Beucephalus forward before vanishing amidst the shadows ahead.
+(This is Beucephalus’s ***ethereal stride*** feature, spiriting it and Strahd away to the Ethereal Plane.)
 ### Walking with Strahd
 If the players accept Strahd’s invitation and walk alongside him, he begins by asking them how they have enjoyed their time in Barovia following their last meeting.
 If the players drove off Volenta Popofsky in ***Arc E: St. Andral’s Feast***, Strahd notes that she appears to have had *quite* the memorable encounter with them—a tale he quite enjoyed hearing upon her return to Castle Ravenloft. (“Like my other brides, she does always endeavor to please me—though I must abashedly confess that my favor can be a fickle one.")

-If the players ask, Strahd is glad to introduce his **nightmare** steed, Bucephalus.
+If the players ask, Strahd is glad to introduce his **nightmare** steed, Beucephalus.
 “The Wonder-Horse, they called him in life," Strahd notes, tracing his hands through the flames of the nightmare’s mane.
 “He is a different sort of wonder now."

 If the players inquire as to the dinner at Ravenloft, or if the players previously rejected Rahadin’s invitation to dine with Strahd in ***Arc L: Dinner with the Devil***, Strahd shares that he is looking forward to dining with them at his castle, and that he hopes that they share his enthusiasm.